elymberopoulos/DS_TEAM_I_COMP439_Project1/README.md

 -----------------------------------------------------------------------------------------------------------------------------
 ## Directions
-Dependecies: Java 1.8, Junit 5
+Dependencies: Java 1.8, Junit 5
 Directions: In Intellij run the main file in the src directory/package and the program should start up in the IDE's run terminal.
 The tests for the project are in the test directory/package.
 Right click on the directory and click run tests with coverage for detailed results on test coverage.